PTC-Coder/CodePlayGround/Magpie_BLE/README.md

 # Magpie_BLE_example
 Based on Max32665 Bluetooth fitness device.
-Modified with custom 👞 facturer and productID.
+Modified with ability to broadcast a custom manufacturer and productID.
 Showcases various characteristics.
 Refer to [BLE_fit](../../../Libraries/Cordio/docs/Applications/BLE_fit.md) documentation in the Cordio Library.

 ## Software